 What is the most effective material for wall soundproofing?

-Mass-loaded vinyl and mineral wool insulation are among the most effective materials due to their density and noise-blocking properties.
+MLV and dense mineral wool insulation are considered among the most effective materials for blocking sound transmission due to their high density and sound-dampening properties.

 How much does it cost to soundproof a bathroom wall?